-Trying to track and record snoring when sleeping using your Samsung Galaxy Watch 4 and Android phone, but it’s not working or showing any data in the Samsung Health app?
-Sadly, you aren’t alone–quite a few of our readers with the Galaxy 4 Watch have this problem!
+Trying to track and record snoring when sleeping using your Samsung Galaxy Watch 5 or 4 and an Android phone, but it’s not working or showing any data in the Samsung Health app?
+Sadly, you aren’t alone–quite a few of our readers with the Samsung Galaxy Watch Wear OS 3 models have this problem!

 If the snore detection feature is not working for you, learn how to get it working today.

 - How to use sleep tracking on your Samsung Galaxy Watch